HaliteChallenge/Halite-II/website/learn-programming-challenge/basic-game-rules/game-rules-deep-dive.md

 ### Docking and Mining
 To take control of a planet, a player must dock a ship to the planet.
 Only one team can dock on a planet at a time.

 **Docking:** Once a ship moves within 4 units of a planet (ie. 4 + radius distance from center of planet), it can be commanded to dock, which will cause the ship to begin the docking process.
-The planet must be unoccupied or owned by player currently intending to dock.
+The planet must be unoccupied or owned by the player intending to dock.
 The ship must also be stationary.
 If the ship is too far away or not stationary or the planet is occupied, the dock command does nothing.

 If two ships from different teams both issue docking commands on an unoccupied planet during the same turn, they will battle.
 If they both continue to issue docking commands, they will continue to battle.
 During these turns, the ships are not yet docking and therefore maintain their defenses (described under docking section below) until they start to successfully dock.

-Once a planet has been docked by one ship, the owning player may continue to dock ships to the planet until the limit of ships per that planet has been reached.
-The maximum number of ships that can be docked to a planet is a function of the radius.
-E.g. a planet with a __radius of 3 units may have up to 3 ships__ docked to it at once.
+Once a player starts to dock, that player is considered the owner of the planet.
+The owning player may continue to dock ships to the planet until the limit of ships per that planet has been reached.
+The maximum number of ships that can be docked to a planet is a function of the radius: larger planets have more docking spots.

-If a ship attempts to dock on a full side of a planet (all spots full) the docking process will move them to the closest unoccupied spot on the planet until the planet is full.
-If the planet is full, the dock command does nothing.

 It takes 5 complete turns for the ship to dock.
 After these 5 turns the ship is considered fully docked.
-During this time, a docking ship may be attacked and the ship has no defenses. (i.e. if attacked, the ship is dealt damage but does not fire) A docking ship cannot be commanded.
+During this time, a docking ship may be attacked and the ship has no defenses (i.e. if attacked, the ship is dealt damage but does not fire).
+A docking ship cannot be commanded.
 A docked ship and an undocking ship also have no defenses (see more below).

 **Mining:** Once docked, a ship automatically starts mining a planet, and the planet starts producing new ships.
 The rate of production is dependent on the number of ships docked to a planet: each docked ship contributes 6 units per turn to ship production and it takes 72 units to produce a ship.
 E.g. a planet with 12 ships docked would make a ship every turn, with 6 ships docked every two turns.

-Newly created ships will appear within 2 units from the surface of the planet (i.e. within 2 + radius units of the center of the planet), in the unoccupied grid square closest to the center of the map.
+Newly created ships will appear within 2 units from the surface of the planet (i.e. within 2 + radius units of the center of the planet), in the unoccupied space closest to the center of the map.
 The ship will start with full health and zero velocity.
+If there is not adequate space anywhere near the planet, the ship will not spawn.

 **Undocking:** A fully docked ship may be undocked from the planet, by issuing another command to ‘undock’.
 The ship will begin the undocking process, which takes 5 complete turns, after which the player will have full control over the ship again.
 An undocking ship will remain defenseless as it was while docked or docking.
 A ship will not move while undocking, so once undocked the ship will be in the same location it was in while docked.